PRGottinger/e-commerce-app/README.md

 Here are videos walking through how to use the program:

+1. Create Schema.sql and Seed Data: https://drive.google.com/file/d/1t5QMGKXqdliFeei30R42VsvANIPekhWH/view

+2. GET routes to return all categories, all products, and all tags being tested in Insomnia: https://drive.google.com/file/d/1Qhm_Knezt6vDiRa72-OVBgF2i8YnPuKG/view

+3. GET routes to return a single category, a single product, and a single tag being tested in Insomnia: https://drive.google.com/file/d/1jMi8_5FnGP8-EsmM5j5OGBo3H-nJ0cRq/view

+4. POST routes for categories, tag, and products being tested in Insomnia: https://drive.google.com/file/d/16V6KJMNH6Cr-WUhQ-c1mbduwIYkADlSZ/view

+5. PUT routes for categories, tag, and products being tested in Insomnia: https://drive.google.com/file/d/1a63hgV0NJi_Zn534fOULwtq3_YHpAWxB/view

+6. DELETE routes for categories, tag, and products being tested in Insomnia: https://drive.google.com/file/d/118A_8EGQZBRfQkzh2rfzsUDjEhEbWuwP/view

 ## Contributing

 Paul Gottinger

 ## Tests

 There is no test included in the application.

 ## Questions